MaalikSZ/Unit-converter/README.md

 (2023)
 This code allows conversion of units such as kilometers, miles, Celsius and Farenheit.
 Currently only in the Polish language version.
+I will supplement with a dark mode on days.